-The FluorCam device is considered Class 1M LED Product.
+The FluorCam device is considered Class 1M\ LED Product.
 LED radiation may be harmful to eye.
 Avoid direct and strongly reflected exposure.
 It is recommended to use protective glasses.

-Class 1M: Laser and LED equipment that is safe under reasonable conditions of operation for use with the naked eye.
+\Class 1M: Laser and LED equipment that is safe under reasonable conditions of operation for use with the naked eye.
 Looking directly into the source of radiation by employing optics within the beam such as magnifying glass, telescope or microscope can be potentially hazardous.

-2 INTRODUCTION
+2 Introduction

-FluorCam FC1300-C/3535 is an innovative, compact system for imaging of chlorophyll fluorescence kinetics.
+Closed FluorCam FC1300 is a highly innovative, compact system for imaging of chlorophyll fluorescence kinetics.
 The system provides a wealth of information about plant's photosynthetic capacity, physiological and metabolic condition, as well as its susceptibility to various stress conditions.